Best Practices for S-Corp Owners:

 1. Understanding Reasonable Compensation Requirements

-One of the most critical compliance issues for S-corp owners is the requirement to pay themselves a "reasonable salary" for services performed.
-The IRS scrutinizes this issue carefully because S-corp profits passed through to shareholders are not subject to self-employment taxes, while wages are.
+One of the most critical compliance issues for S-Corp owners is the requirement to pay themselves a "reasonable salary" for services performed.
+The IRS scrutinizes this issue carefully because S-Corp profits passed through to shareholders are not subject to self-employment taxes, while wages are.

 Key Guidelines: